 Wet macular degeneration

 In the middle of your retina, you have something that is called the macula.
-When abnormal vessels grow, it can result in blood and other fluid to leak into the macula.
+When abnormal vessels grow, it can result in blood and other fluids leaking into the macula.
 This is known as wet macular degeneration.

 It results in blurriness and vision loss in the center part of a person’s visual field.
 This is very different to dry macular degeneration since this type can start suddenly and progress very quickly.